0224 222 0 777

 What Causes Carpal Tunnel Syndrome?

-Although the cause of nerve compression in the hand is not known exactly, there are some conditions that cause it to occur.
-Especially advancing age and gender are risk factors for carpal tunnel syndrome.
-The carpal tunnel is relatively smaller in women than in men.
-Therefore, nerve compression in the hand is more common in women.
+The exact cause of nerve compression in the hand is unknown, but certain conditions may contribute to it.
+Age and gender, in particular, are risk factors for carpal tunnel syndrome.
+The carpal tunnel is narrower in women than in men.
+Therefore, nerve compression is more common in women.

 Some of the causes and risk factors for carpal tunnel syndrome are as follows: